pavka14/tmp_RHtest/README.txt

   re-created until restart
 - there seems to be some weirdness around data points where the time ends in exactly .00 seconds; it could be related to the granularity of the supplied timestamp, but it seems correct?
 Or it could be an artefact of InfluxDB data browser?

+7. Adding Golang version
+7.1.
+Install using DNF:
+# dnf install golang
+Then, in the script directory:
+$ go mod init rhtest
+$ go get github.com/influxdata/influxdb-client-go/v2

+Edit the api_server.go file and change token and org to your values.

+$ go run api_server.go